December In The Vegie Patch

 Transplant

-- Plant tomatoes, basil, marigolds, zuchinni, melons, cucumber, dwarf beans, climbing beans and soya beans into the greenhouse, unless you live in warmer climes an can plant them outside
+• Plant tomatoes, basil, marigolds, zuchinni, melons, cucumber, dwarf beans, climbing beans and soya beans into the greenhouse, unless you live in warmer climes and can plant them outside

 In Praise of Dwarf Beans

-Dwarf beans go from seed to harvest in 9 weeks! – super useful for filling an upcoming harvest gap.
-They grow fast, then crop all in one go and thats it – c’est fini!
+Dwarf beans are such a useful gap filler – they zoom from seed to harvest in 9 weeks!
+But unlike climbing beans they crop all in one go, and that’s it – c’est fini!
 For continuity of supply, sow a new little row every fortnight or month – whatever suits.

-Dwarf beans are the best bean for windy sites, because they are easy to tuck away out of the blast.
+These are the bean for windy sites, because they are easy to tuck away out of the blast.
 Hold them up with a stake either end of the row and a bit of twine about the middle – no frames, another bonus!

 Regular + odd jobs

-- Fossick beneath potatoes for the first new spuds of the season
+• Fossick beneath potatoes for the first new spuds of the season – treats!

 Harvest herbs